imtheunix/BlueMarlin/README.md

 History URL's to regex if redirect URL is trying to simulate a real one (ex: Llnkedln);
 User feedback form.

-If you enjoyed the idea, you help paying one coffe so I can continue working on it:
+If you enjoyed the idea, you can help by buying me one coffe:

 Solana: 4RXGMKHEEb1YuCSzAEAiSLzSAucUPjwjq6QkUrznCoPw